 Next up, a few scenery shots and I’ll have you out of here in no time.

 Just a little shot of the campground from our area so you can wrap your arms around the place.

 14,259′ Longs Peak looms as a scenery perk from the campground.

-A day trip to the Alluvial Fan area.
+A day trip to the Horseshoe Park and the Alluvial Fan area.
 Again, the scene of a failed earthen dam above caused boulders the size of cars to tumble down the mountain to create an alluvial fan effect in 1982.
 Interested in learning more?